stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 This document describes how to deploy these resources in the three computing environments I currently use:

-* OS X Mountain Lion + MacPorts
+* OS X Mavericks + MacPorts
 * Neurodebian on Ubuntu 12.04 on 64-bit processors
-* Neurodebian VM, running Debian 7.0 wheezy 32-bit on VirtualBox
+* Neurodebian VM, running Debian 7.2.0 wheezy 32-bit on VirtualBox

-[This basic set of system utilities](http://goo.gl/ncbZD) must be installed prior to following these instructions.
+[This basic set of system utilities](http://j.mp/setupScripting) must be installed prior to following these instructions.

-Once these neuroimaging packages have been installed and tested you could also follow [these instructions](http://goo.gl/gwZCv) to install my personal repository of neuroimaging scripts.
+Once these neuroimaging packages have been installed and tested you could also follow [these instructions](http://j.mp/brainwhereREADME) to install my personal repository of neuroimaging scripts.

 Neurodebian Virtual Machine (VM)
 ===================================
-At the time of writing, the neurodebian virtual machine (VM) is built on Debian stable 7.0 "wheezy".
+At the time of writing, the neurodebian virtual machine (VM) is built on Debian stable 7.2.0 "wheezy".
 In prepreation for installing applications and using the VM, first import the VM and update its guest additions: